Journalist in Columbus, Ohio

-Randy has won several dozen other journalism awards, including Indiana's and Ohio's top investigative reporting prizes, and has been recognized by the Ohio Society of Professional Journalists as the best reporter in the state.
+Randy has won dozens of other journalism awards, including Indiana's and Ohio's top investigative reporting prizes, and has been recognized by the Ohio Society of Professional Journalists as the best reporter in the state.

 The Central Ohio chapter of the Society of Professional Journalists honored Randy with its 2010 First Amendment Award for his pursuit of public records in reporting and his blog, Your Right to Know.
 The Ohio SPJ likewise presented Randy with its "Best Defense of the First Amendment" award in 2011.